-Grades and Normal Progress - Per Unit (There are 7 units if taking all 4 credit hours)
+Grades and Normal Progress - Per Unit (There are 6 units if taking all 4 credit hours)

 Assignment or category Points Unit Pre-test Homework Activities (Found on MindTap and Carmen) (Online submission): There are two parts to the homework assignment: 1.
 Complete written workbook activities for the unit.
 You can find a link to MindTap in your Carmen course.
-2. Upload your written Oui, je peux activity to Carmen.
+2. Upload your written Cultural Summary to Carmen.
 You will find the prompt in the Homework Activities assignment in Carmen.
-10 for written assignment You must complete all assigned activities in MindTap AND upload the writing assignment to receive credit.
+Cultural Summaries must be typed, double-spaced.
+The topic and length are specified in each unit's learning packet (found on Carmen).
+Please submit this assignment after you have completed all MindTap activities.
+Please see the Academic Misconduct Policy regarding the use of web translators and/or translation software.
+10 You must complete all assigned activities in MindTap AND upload the writing assignment to receive credit.
 Please complete all MindTap assignments first and then submit your written Oui, je peux activity on Carmen.
 Also, please keep in mind that some of the activities ask you to complete the assignment with another student, so you will need to plan ahead for this.
+Unit Pre-test Conversation Check (Appointment required): Select 5-6 activities listed on Carmen.
+Each one should be from a different grammar and vocabulary section.
+You will be expected to use the entire 15 minutes of the appointment to practice speaking in French with your instructor.
+No credit will be given if the student does not perform at the 75% level.
+Students may NOT use notes, nor may they read from activities that are already written out.
+10 Unit Pre-test PMAT (Appointment recommended): Download then take the Practice MAT diagnostic test.
+The test, listening files, and answer key can be found on 10